WebComponentsGuide/webcomponents.guide/learn/javascript/events-in-more-detail.md

 Looking at our Timer class again, let's say it has an alarm functionality that gets triggered every 60 seconds.
 We want something to happen without having to write any extra code, so by default we can `alert` with a message.
 That will be the _default behavior_.
-A listener can call `preventDefault()` and stop the default behaviour from executing, and customise the behavior by doing something different!
+A listener can call `preventDefault()` and stop the default behaviour from executing, and customise the behavior by doing something different.

 ```js
 class Timer extends EventTarget {